 SAIL Chemistry Camp offers campers the opportunity to explore the ways in which chemistry affects our lives, from food chemistry to manufacturing sustainable products.
 Campers engage in hands-on activities in a college chemistry laboratory and presentations centered around daily chemistry themes such as Polymers, CSI, Food Chemistry, or Materials Science.
 The Summer Academy to Inspire Learning is a University of Oregon program aimed at increasing students’ enrollment and success in college.
 SAIL invites 8th through 12th grade students from local high schools to participate.

-SAACS – Student Affiliates of the American Chemical Society is an undergraduate organization dedicated to promoting a greater understanding and appreciation of chemistry.
+UO Chemistry Club – is an undergraduate organization dedicated to promoting a greater understanding and appreciation of chemistry by sponsoring chemistry-related science activities.

 SACNAS – Society for Advancement of Chicanos/Hispanics and Native Americans in Science seeks to encourage students of all backgrounds to pursue a career in any STEM field.